 JOB DESCRIPTION: Full-time vacancy available for an energetic, team-oriented Youth Services Librarian with a strong public service commitment.
 Provide library service and programming for and with young adults and those who work with young adults.
 Constant contact and collaboration with young adults (typically ages 12-18) including those with diverse backgrounds and abilities.

-- Provides direct assistance to patrons with basic information regarding use of library materials, equipment, and services.
+- Provides prompt, courteous and direct assistance to patrons with basic information regarding use of library materials, equipment, and services.

-- Ensure the library's collections include relevant print and digital resources aimed at the specific interests and needs of the teens in the community.
+- Ensures the library's collections include relevant print and digital resources aimed at the specific interests and needs of the teens in the community.